 Although it is the responsibility of each jurisdiction (Australian Government, state and territory governments) to administer their respective legislation, it is the responsibility of every land manager or individual to be aware of legislation that may impact upon them, and to act in accordance with this legislation.

 Under the Australian Constitution the Australian Government has responsibility for quarantine.
-The Quarantine Act 1908, which is administered by the Australian Government Department of Agriculture, Fisheries and Forestry, enables the Australian Quarantine and Inspection Service to physically prevent the introduction of weeds through the inspection of incoming luggage, cargo, mail, animals and plants and their products.
-It also provides inspection and certification for a range of exports.
+The Quarantine Act 1908 enables the Australian Government Department of Agriculture to physically prevent the introduction of weeds through the inspection of incoming luggage, cargo, mail, animals and plants and their products.
+The Department of Agriculture also provides inspection and certification for a range of exports.

-The Australian Government Department of Agriculture, Fisheries and Forestry also administers the Biological Control Act 1985, under which a weed may be declared a target for biological control, or a weed control agent may be identified.
+The Australian Government Department of Agriculture also administers the Biological Control Act 1985, under which a weed may be declared a target for biological control, or a weed control agent may be identified.

 The Australian Government is responsible for approving the introduction into Australia of new plants and animals, including biological control agents.
 The plant, animal or biological control agent must be assessed for its potential impacts, including on Australia's environment and agricultural sectors, under:

-- Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) administered by the Department of Sustainability, Environment, Water, Population and Communities
+- Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) administered by the Australian Government Department of the Environment

 - Quarantine Act 1908